 An effective mileage log will capture and calculate mileage automatically using either Google Maps or GPS.
 This is the only way you can tell when trips actually occurred and how many miles were traveled.
 Several mobile apps exist that do just this.
 However, some associate GPS with Big Brother, so you need to make sure that the mileage log you choose protects employees’ privacy.

-Update both your car allowance and fuel card policy for 2020.
+Update both your car allowance and fuel card policy.

 Best practice says review your car allowance policy annually and implement new rules and changes.
 You could start charging employees back for personal use of fuel.
 This can take the form of actual costs, a cents-per-mile rate, or tax withholding.
 You can also spot audit employees’ fuel consumption against their productivity on the road.